ggjulio/remote-dev-tools/README.md

 - Cost Effective.
 Containers are stopped and restarted automatically.
 - Security.
 The source code always stay on the remote server.
 Even if the laptop is stolen it should be no big deal.

 #### Inconvenient
-- Very few solutions, they are quite new.
+- Very few solutions, plus they are quite new.
 - Few of them allow self-hosting, and open source.
+- No internet, no dev.
+  - Can be mitigated by having a powerful enough laptop + working in a fully containerized environment. (fully Containerized environment avoid maintaining platform dependent code.)
+- More ?

 ### List of all available tools (I found)